Azure/azure-sdk/docs/android/design.md

 - `<service>` is the service name represented as a single word
 - `<feature>` is an optional subpackage to break services into separate components (for example, storage may have `.blob`, `.files`, and `.queues`)

-{% include requirement/MUST %} start the package with `com.azure` to indicate an Azure client library.
+{% include requirement/MUST id="android-namespaces-prefix" %} start the package with `com.azure` to indicate an Azure client library.

-{% include requirement/MUST %} construct the package name with all lowercase letters (no camel case is allowed), without spaces, hyphens, or underscores.
+{% include requirement/MUST id="android-namespaces-format" %} construct the package name with all lowercase letters (no camel case is allowed), without spaces, hyphens, or underscores.
 For example, Azure Key Vault would be in `com.azure.security.keyvault` - note that the two words 'Key' and 'Vault' are brought together to `keyvault`, instead of `keyVault`, `key_vault`, or `key-vault`.
 It may further be shortened if the shortened version is well known in the community.
 For example, "Azure Media Analytics" would have a compressed service name of `mediaanalytics`, and "Azure Service Bus" would become `servicebus`.

-{% include requirement/MUST %} pick a package name that allows the consumer to tie the package to the service being used.
+{% include requirement/MUST id="android-namespaces-package-name" %} pick a package name that allows the consumer to tie the package to the service being used.
 The package does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.

-{% include requirement/MUST %} use the following list as the group of services:
+{% include requirement/MUST id="android-namespaces-approved-list" %} use the following list as the group of services:

 {% include tables/data_namespaces.md %}

 If the client library does not seem to fit into the group list, contact the [Architecture Board] to discuss the namespace requirements.

-{% include requirement/MUST %} place the management (Azure Resource Manager) API in the `management` group.
+{% include requirement/MUST id="android-namespaces-management" %} place the management (Azure Resource Manager) API in the `management` group.
 Use the grouping `<AZURE>.management.<group>.<service>` for the namespace.
 Since more services require control plane APIs than data plane APIs, other namespaces may be used explicitly for control plane only.
 Data plane usage is by exception only.
 Additional namespaces that can be used for control plane SDKs include:

 {% include tables/mgmt_namespaces.md %}

 Many `management` APIs do not have a data plane because they deal with management of the Azure account.
 Place the management library in the `com.azure.management` namespace.
 For example, use `com.azure.management.costanalysis` instead of `com.azure.management.management.costanalysis`.

-{% include requirement/MUSTNOT %} choose similar names for clients that do different things.
+{% include requirement/MUSTNOT id="android-namespaces-ambiguity" %} choose similar names for clients that do different things.

+> **DEVIATION** This talks about needing two clients - one that represents the service and one that represents how it appears on the Android client.
+For example, you might have an appconfiguration client, but an android.appconfiguration client would be specific to Android that, for example, implements Jetpack config.
+I see this being important only in a minor amount of cases.

-{% include/requirement/MUST %} use `android` as the feature segment of the namespace in cases where you need to produce an Android-specific client distinct from the main service client.
+{% include/requirement/MUST id="android-specific-namespace" %} use `android` as the feature segment of the namespace in cases where you need to produce an Android-specific client distinct from the main service client.

-{% include requirement/MUST %} register the chosen namespace with the [Architecture Board].
+{% include requirement/MUST id="android-namespaces-registration" %} register the chosen namespace with the [Architecture Board].
 Open an issue to request the namespace.
 See [the registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

 ## Client interface

 Your API surface consists of one or more _service clients_ that the consumer will instantiate to connect to your service, plus a set of supporting types.

-{% include requirement/MUST %} name service client types with the _Client_ suffix.
+{% include requirement/MUST id="android-client-naming" %} name service client types with the _Client_ suffix.

-{% include requirement/MUST %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.messaging.servicebus`).
+{% include requirement/MUST id="android-client-location" %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.messaging.servicebus`).
 Specialized service clients should be placed in subpackages.

-{% include requirement/MUST %} allow the consumer to construct a service client with the minimal information needed to connect and authenticate to the service.
+{% include requirement/MUST id="android-client-constructor-minimal" %} allow the consumer to construct a service client with the minimal information needed to connect and authenticate to the service.

-{% include requirement/MUST %} standardize verb prefixes within a set of client libraries for a service.
+{% include requirement/MUST id="android-client-verb-prefix" %} standardize verb prefixes within a set of client libraries for a service.

 We speak about using the client library in a cross-language manner within outbound materials such as documentation, blogs, and public speaking.

+> **DEVIATION** You don't need to support 100% of the service.
+Only mobile-specific use cases need to be supported.

-{% include requirement/MUST %} support only those features provided by the Azure service that a mobile app would access.
-While gaps in functionality do cause frustration, binary size in the mobile ecosystem is of a bigger concern.
+{% include requirement/MUST id="android-client-feature-support" %} support only those features provided by the Azure service that a mobile app would access.
+While gaps in functionality do cause frustration, binary size in the mobile ecosystem is of a bigger concern.  **DO** be consistent with other mobile platforms in feature support (for example, iOS).

 ## Network requests

 The client library wraps HTTP requests so it's important to support standard network capabilities.
 Asynchronous programming techniques aren't widely understood.
 However, such techniques are essential in developing resilient web services.
 Many developers prefer synchronous method calls for their easy semantics when learning how to use a technology.
 Consumers also expect certain capabilities in a network stack (such as call cancellation, automatic retry, and logging).

-{% include requirement/MUST %} support both synchronous and asynchronous service clients.
+{% include requirement/MUST id="android-network-sync-and-async" %} support both synchronous and asynchronous service clients.

-{% include requirement/MUST %} have [separate service clients] for sync and async APIs.
+{% include requirement/MUST id="android-network-packaging-for-sync-and-async" %} have [separate service clients] for sync and async APIs.
 The consumer needs to identify which methods are async and which are sync.

 ## Authentication

 Azure services use different kinds of authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

-{% include requirement/MUST %} support all authentication techniques that the service supports and that make sense in a mobile context.
+{% include requirement/MUST id="android-auth-support" %} support all authentication techniques that the service supports and that make sense in a mobile context.
 Service principal authentication generally does not make sense, for example.

-{% include requirement/MUST %} use credential and authentication policy implementations from the Azure Core library where available.
+{% include requirement/MUST id="android-auth-azure-core" %} use credential and authentication policy implementations from the Azure Core library where available.

-{% include requirement/MUST %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
+{% include requirement/MUST id="android-auth-credentials" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
 If using a service-specific credential type, the implementation must be non-blocking and atomic.

-{% include requirement/MUST %} provide service client fluent builder APIs that accept all supported authentication credentials.
+{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accept all supported authentication credentials.

 A connection string is a combination of an endpoint, credential data, and other options used to simplify service client configuration.

-{% include requirement/MUSTNOT %} support connection strings.
+{% include requirement/MUSTNOT id="android-auth-connection-strings"%} support connection strings.
 Connection strings are insecure in the context of a mobile app.

 ## Response formats